th3dstudio/TH3D-Unified-U1.R2/README.md

 - Ender 5 (1284p Board)
 - Sidewinder X1 (2560 Board)

+**When will X printer be moved over?**

+The answer is when we have time.
+We prioritize the more popular machines over the ones that are more niche/unpopular.

+We have one person that does all the firmware work in addition to running the company.
+If you wish to have a machine moved over quicker you are welcome to help out by making the code yourself and making a pull request against the Unified 2 firmware github repo.

 ----------

 **This firmware is maintained by TH3D.
 The goal is an easy to use firmware for 3D printers that we have added support for.**